 “Finally, if you live remotely or experience health conditions which pose a barrier to seeing a counsellor in person, this means you can still receive support.”

-How can you keep your (or your child’s) virtual therapy session private?
+How can you keep your remote therapy session private?

 The benefit of face to face counselling is the guaranteed safe space and client confidentiality.
-While for those of us seeking virtual therapy at home, privacy isn’t guaranteed.
-But there are ways in which you can ensure your sessions remain as safe as possible, including talking to the family, if possible, and creating a comfortable space for your sessions to take place and asking those you live with for privacy.
+While for those of us seeking remote therapy at home, privacy isn’t guaranteed.
+But there are ways in which you can ensure your sessions remain as safe as possible, including creating a comfortable space for your sessions to take place and asking those you live with for privacy.

 Thorbjorg Vigfusdottir, educational psychologist and CEO of Kara Connect, shares five tips on creating a safe and private space for your child’s next virtual therapy session.
 While written with children in mind, these tips are useful for all of us exploring virtual therapy.